Exports rise marginally in August; trade deficit more than doubles to USD 27.98 billion | Business

 - India

-India's exports rose marginally by 1.62 percent to USD 33.92 billion, while the trade deficit more than doubled to USD 27.98 billion in August due to increased crude oil imports, commerce ministry data said on Wednesday.
+India's exports rose marginally by 1.62 per cent to USD 33.92 billion, while trade deficit more than doubled to USD 27.98 billion in August due to increased crude oil imports, commerce ministry data showed on Wednesday.

 The deficit in August last year was USD 11.71 billion.